ABOUT US

 Our mentoring philosophy revolves around the idea that mentoring is a two-way relationship between a mentor and a mentee united in their commitment to achieve shared scientific and professional development goals with mutual respect, and to foster trust and effective feedback.
 Read the full Mentoring Philosophy statement here.

+Please view our Applicants page to learn about eligibility and how to apply.
 We are committed to increasing the diversity of the biomedical work force.
-Women, members of underrepresented minority groups, people with disabilities and veterans are strongly encouraged to apply.
+Women, members of groups historically underrepresented in sciences, people with disabilities and veterans are strongly encouraged to apply.

 Contact us at: CCBM Administrator.
 Use Subject Title: “Info Request: CCBM.”